Is it better to drink hand-shaken drinks than tea? Multiple studies have confirmed that moderate drinking brings "4 major benefits"

 Health

-As the weather gets warmer, many hand-cranked drink shops are also seeing an influx of people.
-However, hand shake drinks containing excessive sugar are actually difficult to achieve the effect of quenching thirst!
+As the weather gets warmer, many hand-shaken drink shops are also seeing an influx of people.
+However, hand-shaken drinks containing excessive sugar are actually difficult to achieve the effect of quenching thirst!
 According to the Taiwan Ministry of Health and Welfare’s “Taiwanese People’s Upper Limit of Sugar Intake” guideline, drinking one cup of “half-sugar” beverage every day is already on the verge of exceeding the limit.
 If you like to eat foods that are heavy on sweetness and salty, you are often prone to eating excessive amounts of sugar.
 Unconsciously.

-Therefore, before purchasing hand-cranked drinks, you may wish to consider “pure tea drinks” as your priority.
+Therefore, before purchasing hand-shaken drinks, you may wish to consider “pure tea drinks” as your priority.
 Academic circles have previously clearly pointed out that the catechins and theanine in tea are beneficial to human health; research from China’s Fudan University has even pointed out that the “EGCG” catechin component in green tea may have an effect on inhibiting COVID-19.
 Generally speaking, based on past research, drinking sugar-free tea in a timely manner can indeed bring the following benefits:

 1. Contributes to inner peace.